My Gear Page

 So, with that uplifting introduction, here's what I use and why I use it.

-Currently, I have seven acoustic drum sets that I use at live gigs (more on them later).
+Currently, I have nine acoustic drum sets that I use at live gigs (more on them later).
 I use a combination of Gibraltar, DW, Tama and Pearl hardware with all the sets, including an Tama Speed Cobra double kick pedal.
 I use a full rack in my drum studio.

 And I can't forget my throne, an often forgotten piece of the puzzle.
 Bad throne?
 Bad experience ;-).
 I use Roc 'n Soc throne's.
 I actually have four.
 One for the gigging kit, one for my practice kit at my home drum studio, one left in Florida where I do an annual reunion gig with my band from the 60's and 70's and one that is left at a band rehearsal space.
 It is the best throne out there as far as I'm concerned!